 - Disaster recovery

-And a critical issue that should stand alone: systems should offer the flexibility to adapt to change.
+And a critical issue that should stand alone: Mobile Device Management systems should offer the flexibility to adapt to change.

 Flexibility no matter whether those changes are in the devices themselves, the companies that employ them (including the kinds of data they transmit, share and protect, and the scaling of that data), and the host of varying and evolving technical structures, such as operating systems, platforms, APIs and communication protocols.

 A Possible Complete Enterprise Mobility Management System